 1950s-1980s: Making a name for probiotics in Europe

-In the next year, German scientist Ferdinand Vergin used the term to describe "active substances
+In the next year, German scientist Ferdinand Vergin used the term to describe “active substances” beneficial for health.

 In the United States, however, there was less attention on probiotics and more attention on antibiotics.

 “Antibiotics were seen as only beneficial.
 In the ‘70s, actually, doctors would just treat people with anything with a shot, like they didn’t have any clue about resistance or any clue about side effects,” Shanahan said.

 “About the late ‘80s, early ‘90s, we started to understand antibiotics had a downside,” she said, such as leading to antibiotic resistance and killing off beneficial bacteria.
 Meanwhile, Americans started to understand probiotics.